awesomephant/al-studio-website/projects/a-love-letter-to-verona.md

 related_projects:
   - Hand to Hand
 ---
-Site-specific art installation as a tribute to the city of Verona and its wine culture.
-The installation showcases the most famous monuments of the city, and highlights the value that the community places on wine.
-The colour set design creates two three-dimensional spaces, incorporating wines from Pasqua and Coin products in the storefront of Coin Excelsior in Verona.
+A site-specific art installation for the 56th year of Vinitaly, as a tribute to the city of Verona and its wine culture.
+The installation, commissioned by Coin Store Excelsior and Pasqua Wines, showcases the most famous monuments of the city, and highlights the value that the community places on wine.
+The set design infuses with colours the storefront of Coin Excelsior in Verona, incorporating in two three-dimensional displays the wines from Pasqua and the Coin products.
+The project is a collaboration with the communication and art agency, So Bright.

 ![](/assets/uploads/adalberto-36.jpg)